turingschool/mod-0-curriculum/shared/fe/classes.md

 Each partner should complete this independently.
 It is ok to consult one another if needed!

-<a href="https://github.com/turingschool/m0_fe_classes" target="_blank">Follow the directions in the README of this repo</a>.
-Each student should submit their own repo to the submission form.
+<a href="https://github.com/turingschool/m0_fe_classes" target="_blank">Follow the directions in the README of this repository</a>.
+Each student should submit their own repository to the submission form.

 <br>
 <br>